 Why we chose it: Wise provides fast international transfers with low upfront fees.
 Its exchange rates are competitive and can facilitate transfers between 70 countries.

 Wise, formerly TransferWise, is a financial tech company that markets its services as “borderless banking.”
-You can quickly transfer funds through this platform, even if your recipient doesn’t have a Wise account (but you will need to provide their bank details).
+You can quickly transfer funds through this platform, even if your recipient doesn’t have a Wise account (but you will need to provide their bank details, whether a checking, savings or high-yield savings account).
 It offers various payment options: credit and debit card transfers, wire transfers, ACH and SWIFT transfers, Apple Pay and Google Pay.

 Bank transfers through Wise are a little slower than other providers and may take up to a week.
 However, Wise’s credit and debit card transfers are practically instant (within three minutes on average).
 You can transfer online through the company's website or mobile app.
 Wise also has a live customer help center and a 24/7 helpline if you need assistance.